reactiveui/Sextant/src/Sextant.Blazor/README.md

 1. Replace the default `Router` component with `SextantRouter`.
 This will allow viewmodel-based navigation.
 2. Replace the default `RouteView` component with `ReactiveRouteView`.
 This allows your views to have their `ViewModel` parameters set automatically.
 3. Choose a modal that Sextant will use for your modal navigation.
-Sextant comes with a very basic `Sextant.Blazor.Modal.SimpleModel` that you can use.
+Sextant.Blazor comes with a very basic `Sextant.Blazor.Modal.SimpleModel` that you can use.
 Otherwise, implement your own using `Sextant.Blazor.Modal.IModalView`.
 Details below.

 ```
 <SextantRouter AppAssembly="@typeof(Program).Assembly"